-Just because I kicked Santa to the curb doesn't mean I think it's right for everyone.
+Just because I kicked Santa to the curb doesn't mean it's the right way to go for everyone.
 I think there's a way to do Santa that doesn't betray you and your child's relationship and values.

 Here's my thoughts on how to do that.